levenlabs/otter/README.md

 #### unsub

 Used to unsubscribe from a channel.
+If a client unsubscribes, all backend applications subscribed to the channel will receive a message the the unsubscribe happened.

 If the connection is not subscribed then nothing happens.

 ```json
 {